bkzk/rblmon/README.md

     #centos/red-hat
     yum install bind-utils

-Besides that you should install two extra perl modules, they are not mandatory but it’s better to have them.
+Install two extra Perl modules, they are not mandatory but the script works better with them.

 *  **`Data::Validate::IP`**
 *  **`Data::Validate::Domain`**

-These modules should be found with your distro repositories, if not you can try to install them using a cpan command.
+These modules should be found in your distro repositories, if not you can install them using a `cpan` tool.

     #debian/ubuntu
     apt-get install libdata-validate-ip-perl libdata-validate-domain-perl